Punktum-dk/epp-service-specification/README.md

 </epp>
 ```

-In general this part of the EPP protocol is described in [RFC 5731][RFC5731] and this command adheres to the standard.
+In general this part of the EPP protocol is described in [RFC:5731] and this command adheres to the standard.

 The available values for the `reason` field are: